MeiJin303/laravel_blog/README.md

 **Cache Driver:**

 For the simplicity, I choose to use the database cache driver.
 We could use redis or DynamoDB to achieve a better preformance.
-The data structure I used is
+The data structure I used is array.
+As the post list would always retrieve top items, we could use max-heap to save top hitters.
+It would only use O(logN) time to insert.
+Using array needs O(NlogN), as we have to sort the array after each insertion.

 **Setup Cron for FeedImportScheduler:**